frycast/danielvfryer3/content/authors/admin/_index.md

   url:

 # Short bio (displayed in user profile at end of posts)
-bio: Experienced in leading and innovating in data science, I specialise in data engineering, explainable AI/ML, and statistical analysis, focusing on simplification, uncertainty, and decision-making, while passionately teaching.
+bio: Experienced in leading and innovating in data science, I specialise in data engineering, explainable AI/ML, and statistical analysis, focusing on simplification, uncertainty, decision-making and teaching.

 # Interests to show in About widget
 interests: